Allen's Swift Concurrency for Swift 6 (Part-1)

 (30,000 KRW)

-Swift Concurrency for Swift 6 (Part - 1) ✍🏻
+Swift Concurrency for Swift 6 (Part - 1) โœ๐Ÿป

-A solid foundation based on CS and
+I believe that a solid foundation based on CS

-Therefore, this course is designed to gradually move toward Swift 6, with the goal of learning everything from A to Z related to Swift Concurrency.
-Please refer to the main content of this course below, and the first introductory video provides a detailed explanation of the course, so please check that as well.
+Therefore, this course is designed with the goal of gradually moving toward Swift 6 by learning everything related to Swift Concurrencyโ€”that is, from A to Z. Please refer to the main contents of this course below, and since the first course introduction video explains the details of the curriculum, please refer to that as well.

-(1) Content mainly covered in Part - 1 (this course)
+(1) Main contents covered in Part - 1 (This course) โญ๏ธโญ๏ธโญ๏ธ

-• # Proper Understanding of Task / async / await
+• Proper understanding of Task / async / await

 • How asynchronous (async) functions work

-• Introduction to New Asynchronous APIs Related to URLSession
+• Introduction to new asynchronous APIs related to URLSession

-• The theoretical content of structured concurrency
+• Theoretical content of structured concurrency

 • Parallel Processing - (1) async let (2) TaskGroup